awslabs/ssosync/README.md

 ## Configuration

 You need a few items of configuration.
-One side from AWS, and the other from Google Cloud / Apps to allow for API access to each.
+One side from AWS, and the other from Google Cloud to allow for API access to each.
 You should have configured Google as your Identity Provider for AWS SSO already.

 You will need the files produced by these steps for AWS Lambda deployment as well